Trump set to order review of law that protects social media companies

 The draft order seen by Reuters directs federal agencies to modify the way a law known as Section 230, which protects internet companies from liability for content posted by their users, is implemented.
 It also orders a review of alleged “unfair or deceptive practices” by Facebook and Twitter, and calls on the government to reconsider advertising on services judged to “violate free speech principles.”

-Officials said on Wednesday that Trump would sign the order on Thursday, although it was not listed on Trump’s official schedule for Thursday released by the White House.
+Officials said on Wednesday that Trump would sign the order on Thursday.
 The White House, Facebook and Twitter declined comment.

 The draft order, as written, attempts to circumvent Congress and the courts in directing changes to long-established interpretations of Section 230.
 It represents the latest attempt by Trump to use the tools of the Presidency to force private companies to change policies that he believes are not favorable to him.

+“In terms of presidential efforts to limit critical commentary about themselves, I think one would have to go back to the Sedition Act of 1798 - which made it illegal to say false things about the president and certain other public officials - to find an attack supposedly rooted in law by a president on any entity which comments or prints comments about public issues and public people,” said First Amendment lawyer Floyd Abrams.

-“The president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him,” said Jack Balkin, a Yale University constitutional law professor.
+Others like Jack Balkin, a Yale University constitutional law professor said “The president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him.”

-He called the order “mostly smoke and mirrors” that would likely have little effect legally.
+He said the order would likely have little effect legally.

 Trump, who uses Twitter heavily to promote his policies and insult his opponents, has long claimed without evidence that the service is biased in favor of Democrats.
 He and his supporters have leveled the same unsubstantiated charges against Facebook, which Trump’s presidential campaign uses heavily as an advertising vehicle.

-U.S. House Speaker Nancy Pelosi called Trump’s planned order “outrageous” and a “distraction” from the current coronavirus crisis, and criticized tech companies for their selective action or inaction regarding harmful or false posts.
+U.S. House Speaker Nancy Pelosi called Trump’s planned order “outrageous” and a “distraction” from the current coronavirus crisis.

-The protections of Section 230 have often been under fire for different reasons, with critics arguing that they give internet companies a free pass on things like hate speech and content that supports terror organizations.
-Senator Josh Hawley has introduced legislation to change to law, but that effort is in its early stages.
+The protections of Section 230 have often been under fire for different reasons from lawmakers including Big Tech critic Senator Josh Hawley.
+Critics argue that they give internet companies a free pass on things like hate speech and content that supports terror organizations.

 Social media companies have been under pressure from many quarters, both in the United States and other countries, to better control misinformation and harmful content on their services.